danrot/danrot.github.io/_posts/2020-10-07-automatic-command-execution-on-file-changes-with-entr.md

 ```

 So while this approach is not as powerful as having a watch mode fully integrated in some other tools, I still like to
-have it in my toolbelt, since I can apply it to many different situations in which a watch mode might not be available.
+have it in my toolbelt, **since I can apply it to many different situations in which a watch mode might not be
+available**.

-If I've got you curious and you want to play with `entr`, you can easily install it in Archlinux using `pacman`:
+If you are curious now and you want to play with `entr`, you can easily install it in ArchLinux using `pacman`:

 ```bash
 pacman -S entr